telerik/document-processing-docs/libraries/radpdfprocessing/cross-platform/images.md

 ### Default Implementation

-PdfProcessing comes with a default implementation for such resolver called ImagePropertiesResolver.
+PdfProcessing comes with a default implementation for such resolver called `ImagePropertiesResolver`.
 The built-in logic depends on the [ImageSharp](https://www.nuget.org/packages/SixLabors.ImageSharp/) library to parse the image data.
-To use the default functionality, you should add a reference to the **Telerik.Documents.ImageUtils.dll** assembly and set an instance of the ImagePropertiesResolver class it to the FixedExtensibilityManager.ImagePropertiesResolver property.
+To use the default functionality, you should add a reference to the **Telerik.Documents.ImageUtils.dll** assembly and set an instance of the ImagePropertiesResolver class it to the `FixedExtensibilityManager.ImagePropertiesResolver` property.

 >important Telerik.Documents.ImageUtils.dll is not available for Xamarin.
 If targeting this platform, you will need to implement a custom resolver.